ForkIt369/DUSA_iDAO/regret_roulette.md

-# iSpins: Strategic Incentives for Early-Stage iDAO Formation
+# $REGRET Roulette: Gamified Speculative Rewards Mechanism

 ## Overview

-iSpins (formerly $REGRET Roulette) is a playful, social, speculative rewards mechanism that aligns early-stage contributions (BITS holders) with deeper, foundational value creation (DAT tokens), without diluting direct token rewards prematurely.
+$REGRET Roulette is a playful, social, speculative rewards mechanism that aligns early-stage contributions (BITS holders) with deeper, foundational value creation (DAT tokens), without diluting direct token rewards prematurely.
 It creates a gamified layer that enhances community engagement while preserving long-term economic incentives.

+The mechanism uses "iSpins" as the currency/reward that contributors earn, which they can then use to play the Roulette for various speculative rewards.

 ## 🔍 The Challenge in Early-Stage iDAO Formation